Thuja -Kuura Essentials Herbs

 Perfumery status: A base note of medium intensity and poor persistence

-A graceful pyramid-shaped coniferous tree up to 20 meters high with scale-like leaves and broadly-winged seeds, sometimes planted as hedging.
+Thuja is a graceful pyramid-shaped coniferous tree up to 20 meters high with scale-like leaves and broadly-winged seeds, sometimes planted as hedging.
 The tree must be at least 15 years old before it is ready to be used for essential oil production.

-Native to the north eastern North America, cultivated in France.
+Thuja is native to the north eastern North America, cultivated in France.
 The oil is produced mainly in Canada and the USA.

 Herbal & Folk tradition

-Used as an incense by ancient civilizations for ritual purposes.
+Thuja has been used as an incense by ancient civilizations for ritual purposes.
 A decoction of leaves has been used for coughs, fever, intestinal parasites, cystitis and venereal diseases.
 The ointment has been used for rheumatism, gout, warts, psoriasis and other ailments.

-A colorless to pale yellowy-green liquid.
+Thuja is a colorless to pale yellowy-green liquid.

 Avoid during pregnancy and while breastfeeding!

 Maximal dermal use 0,4%.